MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-views/xaml.md

 ## Subclassing Native Views

 Many iOS and Android native views are not suitable for instantiating in XAML because they use methods, rather than properties, to set up the control.
 The solution to this issue is to subclass native views in wrappers that define a more XAML-friendly API that uses properties to setup the control, and that uses platform-independent events.
-The wrapped native views can then be placed in a Shared Asset Project (SAP) and surrounded with conditional compilation directives, or placed in platform-specific projects and referenced from XAML in a Portable Class Library (PCL) project.
+The wrapped native views can then be placed in a Shared Asset Project (SAP) and surrounded with conditional compilation directives, or placed in platform-specific projects and referenced from XAML in a .NET Standard library project.

 The following code example demonstrates a Xamarin.Forms page that consumes subclassed native views: